 Before starting to using ulimit command let’s talk about the hard limit and soft limit.
 The ulimit command uses the terms hard limit and soft limit.
 Hard limit is used to specify the limit set to prevent the given attribute to pass the given value.
 The soft limit can be bypassed sometimes for some periods which is softer than the hard limit.

-List Current Limits
+List Current Limits For Operating System and Kernel

 Before starting to set or change limits about different kernel and operating system attributes we should list the current limits configured by default.
 The -a option is used to list all current limits for different attributes like “core file size” , “data segmentation size” etc.